dwinker/icom7300_civ/README.md

 This little program turns my ICOM-7300 ham radio transciever on or off from the Linux PC it is connected to via the USB.
 It implements a few of the commands described in the full user manual.
-In addition to on and off it can be used to read Vd (the battery voltage) and the S-Meter.
+In addition to on and off it can be used to read Vd (the battery voltage) and the S-Meter, and can set the UTC date and time on the radio from the PC date and time.
 This little program makes it possible for me to remotely access the Linux PC, turn on my radio, play with fldigi/flrig, check the battery, and turn off the radio.